Eirini Zormpa

 Biography

-I am currently a PhD Student at the the Psychology of Language department of the Max Planck Institute for Psycholinguistics in Nijmegen.
-My research interests lie in the intersection of language and memory.
-In my PhD research, I study how processes of language production and language comprehension affect memory, especially when combined into conversation.
-I investigate these topics using behavioural measures and eye-tracking methods, both in the lab and online, under the supervision of Dr Laurel Brehm and Professor Antje Meyer.
+I previously completed a PhD Student at the the Psychology of Language department of the Max Planck Institute for Psycholinguistics in Nijmegen.
+In my PhD research, I studied how processes of language production and language comprehension affect memory, especially when combined into conversation.
+I investigated these topics using behavioural measures and eye-tracking methods, both in the lab and online, under the supervision of Dr Laurel Brehm and Professor Antje Meyer.

 Interests